jeffreykegler/hoonlint/misc/whitespace.md

   with comments at the base column,

 * The arm body,
-  aligned one stop after the arm marker.
+  aligned one stop after the anchor column.

 ## BARCEN